 Student Budget

 Housing and food are standard for the University dormitories and meal plans.
-Estimated miscellaneous expenses include the activities fee and class dues.
-Approximately $250 of the $4,050 estimated for books and personal expenses are billed by the University along with tuition, housing and food.
+Fees include the activities fee and class dues.
+The $4,050 estimated for miscellaneous expenses includes approximately $250 for books and personal expenses.
 Financial aid credits are deducted from the University bill for those who qualify, leaving the remainder due as a family payment on either a semester or monthly basis.

 This estimate does not include the cost of transportation, which may range between $300 and $5,000.
 Students who are not covered by a family health insurance policy must purchase Student Health Plan coverage.